Ottoman Empire: Social-political-religious structure

 Beginning in the early 19th century, society, government, and religion were interrelated in a complex, overlapping way that was deemed inefficient by Atatürk, who systematically dismantled it after 1922.
 In Constantinople, the Sultan ruled two distinct domains: the secular government and the religious hierarchy.
 Religious officials formed the Ulama, who had control of religious teachings and theology, and also the Empire's judicial system, giving them a major voice in day-to-day affairs in communities across the Empire (but not including the non-Muslim millets).
 They were powerful enough to reject the military reforms proposed by Sultan Selim III.
 His successor Sultan Mahmud II (r.
 1808–1839) first won ulama approval before proposing similar reforms.
-The secularisation program brought by Atatürk ended the ulema and their institutions.
+The secularisation programme brought by Atatürk ended the ulema and their institutions.
 The caliphate was abolished, madrasas were closed down, and the sharia courts were abolished.
 He replaced the Arabic alphabet with Latin letters, ended the religious school system, and gave women some political rights.
 Many rural traditionalists never accepted this secularisation, and by the 1990s they were reasserting a demand for a larger role for Islam.

 The original Church of St. Anthony of Padua, Istanbul was built in 1725 by the local Italian community of Istanbul.

-The Janissaries were a highly formidable military unit in the early years, but as Western Europe modernized its military organization technology, the Janissaries became a reactionary force that resisted all change.
-Steadily the Ottoman military power became outdated, but when the Janissaries felt their privileges were being threatened, or outsiders wanted to modernize them, or they might be superseded by the cavalrymen, they rose in rebellion.
+The Janissaries were a highly formidable military unit in the early years, but as Western Europe modernised its military organisation technology, the Janissaries became a reactionary force that resisted all change.
+Steadily the Ottoman military power became outdated, but when the Janissaries felt their privileges were being threatened, or outsiders wanted to modernise them, or they might be superseded by the cavalrymen, they rose in rebellion.
 The rebellions were highly violent on both sides, but by the time the Janissaries were suppressed, it was far too late for Ottoman military power to catch up with the West.
 The political system was transformed by the destruction of the Janissaries, a powerful military/governmental/police force, which revolted in the Auspicious Incident of 1826.
-Sultan Mahmud II crushed the revolt, executed the leaders and disbanded the large organization.
-That set the stage for a slow process of modernization of government functions, as the government sought, with mixed success, to adopt the main elements of Western bureaucracy and military technology.
+Sultan Mahmud II crushed the revolt, executed the leaders and disbanded the large organisation.
+That set the stage for a slow process of modernisation of government functions, as the government sought, with mixed success, to adopt the main elements of Western bureaucracy and military technology.

 The Janissaries had been recruited from Christians and other minorities; their abolition enabled the emergence of a Turkish elite to control the Ottoman Empire.
 A large number of ethnic and religious minorities were tolerated in their own separate segregated domains called millets.
 They were primarily Greek, Armenian, or Jewish.
 In each locality, they governed themselves, spoke their own language, ran their own schools, cultural and religious institutions, and paid somewhat higher taxes.
 They had no power outside the millet.
 The Imperial government protected them and prevented major violent clashes between ethnic groups.